Frxncz/Silkroad_Bookshop-Management-System/README.md

 2. Usage of control structures like switch, for loop, while loop,and if-else statements.
 3. Handling arrays and 2D arrays.
 4. Basic input/output operations in C++.
+5. Creating and using user-defined functions.
+6. Utilizing predefined functions provided by the C++ standard library.